stuin/CrimsonCode-Conferencing/README.md

 A python client and server system for meeting and chatting in a text based virtual environment.

+There is currently a demo server running at mine.stuintech.com

 ### Running the server
 ```
 python server.py